 Gavin Swartzman is a director of the Manager and has been with the Manager and its affiliates since November 2014.
-He is the President and Chief Executive Officer of Peerage Realty Partners Inc. (an affiliate of the Manager), a Toronto based firm composed of a number of leading residential real estate brokerage companies.
+He is the President, Chief Executive Officer, and Secretary of Baker Real Estate Incorporated dba Peerage Realty Partners (an affiliate of the Manager), a Toronto based firm composed of a number of leading residential real estate brokerage companies.
 From 2004 to 2013, he was a Managing Director at MDC Partners Inc. Prior to joining MDC Partners Inc., Mr. Swartzman held various senior positions with responsibility for mergers and acquisitions, finance, and operations for retail and service companies in the United States, Canada and the United Kingdom.
 Mr. Swartzman is a Chartered Accountant and obtained his Bachelor of Arts, and Master of Accounting and Finance at the University of Waterloo.